About Rocky

-Rocky is a city in Washita County, Oklahoma.
+Rocky is an unincorporated community in Washita County, Oklahoma.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 For full background checks, residents may also use the Oklahoma State Bureau of Investigation, which provides access to statewide criminal histories.
 Online lookup portals are available for certain records, making it more convenient for residents to access public information without needing to visit multiple agencies.
 The judicial system serving Rocky is the Washita County District Court, where various legal matters are addressed, including civil, criminal, and family cases.
 Residents wishing to obtain court records can do so through an online portal offered by the court or by visiting the in-person clerk’s office, where staff can assist with record requests.
 For vital records such as birth, death, and marriage certificates, individuals must contact the Washita County Clerk-Recorder or use the Oklahoma State Department of Health’s vital records service.
 Property records can likewise be accessed through the county assessor and recorder, with online portals available for ease of use.
 Finally, under the Oklahoma Open Records Act, general public records requests can be submitted to the appropriate agency, with response times typically ranging from 5 to 10 business days, ensuring that citizens have reasonable access to the records that matter most to them.